falcon-head/falcon-head/README.md

 When I'm not busy coding, I can be found scrolling through Twitter, following all the latest and greatest software engineering memes and trends.
 Some may say I have a problem, but I say, "Twitter feeds my soul."

-I also havea habit of taking on more projects than I can handle, but let's be real – who needs sleep when you can have endless cups of coffee and a steady stream of challenges?
+I also have a habit of taking on more projects than I can handle, but let's be real – who needs sleep when you can have endless cups of coffee and a steady stream of challenges?

 <!--
 **falcon-head/falcon-head** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.